Stencyl/stencylpedia/chapter-5/web-requests.md

 * Visiting Social Media (Facebook, Twitter)
 * Asking for a Paypal donation
-* Linking to your mobile game’s entry
+* Linking to your mobile game's entry

 > Note: We have [pre-built behaviors](http://www.stencyl.com/help/view/pre-shipped-behaviors) for the first 2 scenarios.
-Check them out under the “Utilities” category the next time you import a behavior for a scene.
+Check them out under the "Utilities" category the next time you import a behavior for a scene.

 ## HTTP Requests (GET / POST)